CoryFay/HW-2.github.io/README.md

 # HW-2.github.io

+## Introduction
+  This repo contains the [webpage] (https://coryfay.github.io/HW-2.github.io/index.html)where I will be updating my portfolio!

 ## About

   The purpose of this project was to create a base level website containing information about myself.
 Within, are three different pages that provide a short bio, a portfolio page, and contact information.
 I Established this as a foundation on which i will continue to build and improve upon.
 I will be able to update my portfolio following some of my future projects.